goheesheng/Ripple-x-EasyA-Singapore-Hackathon-2025/README.md

-# Ripple-Based Verified Donation Platform
+# DonorSpark: On-Chain Charities without the hassles

-A decentralized donation platform built on the XRP Ledger (XRPL), utilizing RLUSD for stable-value transactions.
-The system integrates Fractal ID for Know Your Customer (KYC) verification and Decentralized Identifiers (DIDs) for on-chain identity management.
-It is designed to support fiat off-ramping, enabling traditional charities to securely and transparently receive donations.
+A decentralized donation platform built on the XRP Ledger (XRPL), utilizing RLUSD & XSGD stablecoins for store-of-value and transactions.
+Its close integration with StraitsX will allow organisations to easily off-ramp the stablecoins earned from their campaigns with no additional on chain transactions or actions, making it extremely normie friendly.
+We also give the oppurtunity for users to generate an on-chain accounting tax report for them to obtain the necessary tax-write off from applicable charities

 ---